eggs2017/dockerSynchro/README.md

   python create-client-container.py 'storage-con' '172.16.0.10' '/c/storage1' '@hourly' --SSH-PASS='jlvu6MAzXwEzYkjerbxu' <br />

-  **docker container has been created on client machine and now every 1 hour directory is synchronized to server created in p.1**
+  **docker container has been created on client machine and now every 1 hour directory is synchronized to the server side**

+  Data directory on server side is '/SynchBackupDir'